appleseedhq/appleseed/README.md

 Check out our [detailed build instructions](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed) to build appleseed from source.

-User and developer documentation can be found in the [wiki](https://github.com/appleseedhq/appleseed/wiki).
+Developer and contributor documentation can be found in the [wiki](https://github.com/appleseedhq/appleseed/wiki).

 ### On the Web